thackerc/stream-processing-challenge/README.rst

    }

-The second stream should be a 1 hour sum of the first stream and should look like this:
+The second stream should be a 1 hour sum of the first stream and look like this:

 .. code:: json